 What’s more, our expert security team is always working to keep its finger on the pulse of security and privacy issues and developments.
 For instance, I’m currently studying the use of behavioral analysis to prevent cyberattacks and identify cybercriminals to better serve GPM as its security manager and privacy officer.
 We use this kind of cutting-edge information to ensure that our products are safe for you to use today and well into the future.

-Interested in learning more about data security?
+Interested in learning more regarding how to boost your data security today?
 Check out Risk Academy for LTPAC Health Professionals, our online video series about data security and related issues.